tugraskan/SWIFT/README.md

 [![Release](https://img.shields.io/github/release/tugraskan/SWIFT.svg?style=flat-square)](https://github.com/tugraskan/SWIFT/releases)
 # SWIFT

-The **Soil and Water Integrated Flow Tool** [SWIFT](https://swift.gitbook.io/docs) is an open source model jointly developed by the USDA Agricultural Research Service ([USDA-ARS](http://ars.usda.gov)) and Texas A&M AgriLife Research, part of The Texas A&M University System.
-Model contributions have been made by Colorado State University and others.
-SWIFT is a small watershed to river basin-scale model to simulate the quality and quantity of surface and ground water and predict the environmental impact of land use, land management practices, and climate change.
-SWIFT is widely used in assessing soil erosion prevention and control, non-point source pollution control and regional management in watersheds.
+The **Soil and Water Integrated Flow Tool** ([SWIFT](https://swift.gitbook.io/docs)) is an open-source model for rapidly estimating sediment and nutrient loads from small watersheds in the United States.
+Built upon the foundation of the SWAT+ framework, SWIFT leverages readily available data—such as watershed size, land use, and geographic location—to generate load estimates along with distributions that capture the inherent uncertainties of the estimation process.
+It employs export coefficients originally derived from the Soil and Water Assessment Tool (SWAT) and incorporates delivery ratios informed by the Conservation Effects and Assessment Project (CEAP).
+This approach makes SWIFT a practical tool for assessing non-point source pollution, soil erosion prevention, and the broader environmental impacts of land use and management practices.

-This repository contains the latest SWIFT source code and some test data to create and test the executable for various compiler and platforms.
+This repository is based on the original SWAT+ repository and has been updated to incorporate the SWIFT framework.
+It includes the latest SWIFT source code along with test data to compile and validate the executable across various compilers and platforms.

 ## Repository